Filter Options

 How much will this safari cost?

 “A 5-day Okavango Delta safari starts at around US$300 per person per day for a budget camping safari and can cost almost US$1,000 per person per day for the full luxury experience.
 Most safaris cost somewhere in between.
 One of the larger expenses of traveling in the Okavango Delta is the cost of flying into, out from and around the Delta.
 Check with your tour operator whether the cost of these flights is included in any quoted prices.
 Either way, they need to be factored into the overall total that you’ll pay.
-Accommodation is a major variable when it comes to cost, with everything from basic campsites right up to five-star luxury with prices to match.
+Accommodations are a major variable when it comes to cost, with everything from basic campsites right up to five-star luxury with prices to match.
 The time of year you travel is also important: high-season prices (which apply from July to October) can be double those of low season.
 Remember, however, that not all camps open year-round.
 The other variable is the type of safari: private safaris will always be more expensive than group or self-drive options.”

 5